ZhaoHaoRu/CHFS/README.md

 - The coordinator, as an RPC server, should be concurrent; hence please don't forget to lock the shared data.
 - The Map part of your workers can use a hash function to distribute the intermediate key-values to different files intended for different Reduce tasks.
 - A reasonable naming convention for intermediate files is mr-X-Y, where X is the Map task number, and Y is the reduce task number.
 The worker's map task code will need a way to store intermediate key/value pairs in files in a way that can be correctly read back during reduce tasks.
-- Intermediate files will be operated on your distributed file system implemented in lab 1-3.
+- Intermediate files will be operated on your distributed file system implemented in lab 3.
 If the file system's performance is bad, it *shall not pass the test* !

 ### Grading
+Before grading, we will first check your lab3 implementation.
+If lab3's tests fail, you can only get half of the score of lab4.

 After you have implement part1 & part2, run the grading script: